Limited Company Loans

 Commercial loans secured on bricks and mortar

 A loan can be granted when the company offers property it owns as security.
 For example the commercial property it trades from.
-The fact the lender has security generally means it will be more generous in the rates it offers or it will consider lending when unsecured lenders would not.
+The fact the lender has security generally means it will be more generous in the rates it offers.
+It may also consider lending when unsecured lenders would not.

-The property does not always need to be owned by the company – it can also be owned in the name of the business owner.
+Essentially this is a commercial mortgage.
+The property does not always need to be owned by the company.
+It can also be owned in the name of the business owner.
 For example a “buy to let” investment property or their main home.
+The property could even be owned by a different company or individual and rented to a separate business.

 Unsecured business loan